CX-0018 Dataspace Connectivity v.4.1.1

 2.6 Participant Agent Management

-A provider MUST publish all participant agents that should be detectable by a Consumer for an initial contact by
+A provider SHOULD publish all Participant Agents that should be detectable by a Consumer by specifying the participants

-The definition of the service reference reflects the section Discovery of Catalog Services
+The definition of the service reference reflects the section Discovery of Service Endpoints

 in the